DerekCresswell/GameDesign11/4 Platformer/1 PlayerController.md

 ### World Setup

 To move around a world we obviously need a world.
 Let's create a few platforms to start.
-Remember that anything the player walks on needs to have a 2D collider and be on the ground layer.
+Remember that anything the player walks on needs to have a 2D collider **and** be part of the ground layer.

 ![BasicWorld](Images/BasicWorld.JPG)

 As you can see we've set up a couple platforms to test our movement in.
 On the right you see a basic ground block.
-It would be easiest to make that a prefab and place those into the scene.
+It would be easiest to make that a prefab and place those into the scene rather than making a new block every time.\
+If you want to then change the shape of the block just modify the "Scale" of the Transform.

 With that all set up we can begin to create a script that captures input to move this controller.

 ### Input Controller

-Time to create a script to capture our input and forward it to the `PlayerController`.
+As stated [before](#using-the-playercontroller), the controller deals with all of the physics of how the character will move.
+You are still responsible to tell it what to do.\
+Here we will begin to create an "input controller" which we use to forward player input to our PlayerController.

 #### Movement